Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

   This will trigger statically linking of the rtracklayer package against the openssl libraries.

+UPDATE (Sept 2022): Looks like `openssl` is available at https://mac.r-project.org/bin/ (Simon's binaries).
+Installing this binary should be preferred over installing via Homebrew.
+See IMPORTANT NOTE in the _Install Homebrew_ section above.
+Also make sure to fix `/usr/local/` permissions as described in the _Install Homebrew_ section if Simon's binary gets extracted there (normally the case for the `darwin17/x86_64` binaries).

 ### 2.10 Install XZ Utils (includes lzma lib)

     brew install xz

+UPDATE (Sept 2022): Looks like `xz` is available at https://mac.r-project.org/bin/ (Simon's binaries).
+Installing this binary should be preferred over installing via Homebrew.
+See IMPORTANT NOTE in the _Install Homebrew_ section above.
+Also make sure to fix `/usr/local/` permissions as described in the _Install Homebrew_ section if Simon's binary gets extracted there (normally the case for the `darwin17/x86_64` binaries).

 ### 2.11 Install Python 3